-1. Who is the author?
+- 1. Who is the author?
 (Where do they work?
 Have they published on similar topics?
-What credentials do they have?)

-2. What is the purpose for writing this source? (e.g., to make money, to entertain, to persuade the general public, to provide information or to report on research)

-3. When was it published? (check the date as more recent studies should have newer information on a topic)

-4. Is it published in a reputable outlet? (e.g., unbiased website, peer-reviewed journal, newspaper, a well-known publishing house)
+What credentials do they have?) - 2.
+What is the purpose for writing this source? (e.g., to make money, to entertain, to persuade the general public, to provide information or to report on research) - 3.
+When was it published? (check the date as more recent studies should have newer information on a topic) - 4.
+Is it published in a reputable outlet? (e.g., unbiased website, peer-reviewed journal, newspaper, a well-known publishing house)

+Body Paragraphs

 - 1. Review body paragraph structure - 2.
-Practice writing transitional words and phrases - 3.
-Practice aligning topic sentences and thesis statements - 4.
+Practice aligning topic sentences and thesis statements - 3.
+Practice writing transitional words and phrases - 4.
 Revise essay outline